-Mining bees, also known as Adrena, look very similar to honey bees.
-However, they are typically smaller and darker in color compared to honey bees.
-Like most bees, mining bees feed on nectar and pollen and play an essential role in pollination.
-These bees will only live about a month once they emerge in spring to mate, reproduce, and prepare for next year.
-Mining bees are very docile bees that will rarely sting unless provoked.
+Mining bees are solitary, ground-nesting bees native to Wisconsin.
+They are commonly referred to as “Adrena” and look very similar to bumblebees.
+Mining bees are typically smaller and darker in color compared to bumblebees.
+They measure about ½ of an inch in length and are yellow, black, and white in color.
+Mining bees will only live about a month once they emerge in the spring to mate, reproduce, and prepare for the upcoming year.
+They are friendly, non-aggressive bees that typically do not sting unless provoked.